collindching/finance-explorations/portfolio-analysis/README.md

 - What is the expected growth of my portfolio?
 - Could I achieve more growth in my portfolio for the same amount of volatility I currently have?
+- What is the difference between value and growth?
-- How risky is my portfolio?
+- What is risk, and how risky is my portfolio?
 What is risk?
 - What is the Sharpe ratio?

+# Questions

+- What is an xts object?
+- What is a zoo object?

 # Tasks